 Two days before the first possible impacts to Hawaii from still major Hurricane Lane, the forecast track had it moving dangerously close to the Hawaiian Islands with the potential of damaging winds, life-threatening flash flooding and damaging surf.
 Emergency management coordination briefings continued along with broadcast media now camped out in the Honolulu Weather Forecast Office.
 Elected officials from the county mayors to the Governor and all the way up to the President were briefed on the pending hazards to the Hawaiian Islands.
-With Hurricane Lane so close to the islands the meteorologists confidence in Hurricane Lane’s movement became an important aspect to the emergency management planners.
+With Hurricane Lane so close to the islands the meteorologists’ confidence in Hurricane Lane’s movement became an important aspect to the emergency management planners.
 As always explained with TC forecasting, uncertainty plays a vital role into what actions are to be taken.
 The focus turned toward the potential for heavy to extreme rain leading to flash flooding and landslides during the close passage of Hurricane Lane as the forecast track brought the right front quadrant through all of the Hawaiian Islands.
 Hurricane watches (a get ready bulletin with a goal of issuance 48 hours in advance of impacts), which were eventually upgraded to Hurricane Warnings (a bulletin indicating hurricane conditions are imminent or occurring with a goal of issuance 36 hours in advance of impacts) were issued for portions of the islands with an emphasis on heavy rainfall and high surf.
 Once the warnings went into effect, a meteorologist was dispatched to the Hawaii State Emergency Operations Centre to provide direct contact impact-based decision support services.
 Confidence by the meteorologist that Hurricane Lane would track south of the Hawaiian Islands continued to increase allowing the main message to remain focussed on the impacts of heavy rain, flooding and high surf.
 Actions taken by emergency management included preparations of emergency shelters, cancelling school attendance, closing beaches and major parks, and even having buses display “Evacuation — will be provided to shelters on demand”.
 Large scale evacuations did not take place due to the emergency management trusting the NWS’s impact-based decision support services focusing the major impacts on the heavy rain and high surf.
 This trust did not form overnight.
 Several years of building relationships, participating in exercises, conducting outreach and executing preparedness events together formed the trust that the NWS would provide the needed actionable information for emergency management to take appropriate measures.

 Hurricane Lane with a closest point of approach to Hawaii of around 115 miles (185 km) produced massive amounts of rainfall with most islands experiencing at least 10 inches of rain, several locations recording over 30 inches and a peak rainfall total of over 52 inches.
 The heavy rain caused severe flooding, mainly on Hawaii Island (locally known as the Big Island), with more than 100 structures affected and at least USD 22 million in damage to public infrastructure.
 One death was recorded when a man drowned after jumping into a rain-swollen stream in an attempt to save a dog

-This event showcases the importance of trust among partners and partners in providing the most relevant information for an evolving hazardous event.
+This event showcases the importance of trust among partners and stakeholders in providing the most relevant information for an evolving hazardous event.
 The terms hurricane, severe TC and typhoon bring pictures of destruction from wind to people’s minds.
 However, when NMHSs, DMO, NGOs, and broadcast and print media work together, with one voice, through an authoritative source, because of the relationships forged well before an event, those in harm’s way can take the appropriate action to keep themselves and their loved ones safe and protect their property as best they can.

 Annex 2: References and Resources